cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-11/241111_Skeuomorphism.md

 But how do you make current user interfaces intuitive when "everyone gets it now"?
 Same as the metaphors?
 How do new generations tackle interactions with tech devices?

-Scroll bars are also interesting, William Gaver also talks and compares the early Macintosh GUI to the Xerox Smalltalk GUI where he says that "dragging is a natural progression of grabbing".
+Scroll bars are also interesting, Gaver (1991) talks and compares the early Macintosh GUI to the Xerox Smalltalk GUI where he says that "dragging is a natural progression of grabbing".
 We see less and less of wrong affordances in today's UIs.

-here I talk about sequential affordances
+According to Gaver (1991) When one affordance leads to the discovery of another, it is called a sequential affordance.
+In the functioning of a sequence, these types of affordances can be thought of as progressive discoveries where each interaction reveals the next possible action.
+One example would be the trash bin (again), where the initial affordance has to do with the icon suggesting it can hold deleted items, the second affordance is when the bin is filled and suggests it can be emptied, and the final affordance is when the emptying action triggers the sound effect, completing the sequence.
+Because of the impact of flat design, sequential affordances have adapted with the touch aspect of interfaces but also declutter and reduction, as users have adapted to new technologies and don't need explicit affordances, but rely on their learned behaviors.
+Other examples include hovering on a window's corner to reveal the resizing functionality, or clicking on a folder revealing the fact that it can be opened.

 When emptying my mac's bin, I was actually surprised to hear a clear sound of the throwing trash sound effect.
 I deleted some files again to rehear the sound, and was really impressed by the high quality and fidelity of the sound composition.
 When deleting a file, the sound of crushing paper is played, and when you empty the recycle bin, the sound of crushing paper and the metalic door closing is heard.
 This is not new as it started towards the end of the 1990s when computers got better soundcards, but what surprised me was that this sound is still present on computers to this day!
 Sounds that mimic their real life counterparts are interesting, as they make interactions feel physical, just as user interfaces, but with the use of sound effects, mimicking real life sounds and objects.
 Sending an email triggers the whoosh sound, so you feel like your letter literally travels by air to their recipient.